fmillion-mnsu/cs403-s23/week6/RESOURCES.md

 *But Wait!* Why isn't it *much* faster?
 I have four cores in my system - I should have seen about 2 seconds or so, right?

-Ah yes, I should.
 There is a reason for that, and it's that I basically tried to *overuse* my system.
 If you have multiple processor cores, and you run one thread per core, things will run along extremely quickly.
 However, if you try to run more *threads* than you have *cores*, you will see significant drops in performance.
 I tried changing the code to do 500 threads with 1,000,000 numbers each, and the program actually took *over 17 seconds* to run!

 Before multi-core processors, we still had threads.
 Threading is what allowed you to run multiple programs at once on your computer, even without multiple cores.
 Even in 2002, you could play an MP3 song on your computer while you wrote a document in Word, or you could download a file from the Internet while reading a web page at the same time.
 This worked because of threading.
 However, if we don't have as many *cores* as we have *threads*, the CPU cores must regularly perform what is known as a *context switch*.
 In a sense, it basically stores the entire state of the processor core to memory, then switches to another thread by loading in a different state.
 To provide the "illusion" of multiple processes running simultaneously on one core, this can happen hundreds of times per second.
 But each context switch takes *time*.
 In the example where I run 500 threads on a four-core CPU, I'm asking each CPU core to run *125 threads* at a time.
 (And that says nothing for all of the other threads that may already be running on my system from Windows and other applications, and indeed Visual Studio itself!)
 This means that the CPU is spending a *lot* of time doing context switches, so much so in fact that the total time taken to do 500 simultaneous threads is actually *more* than just doing the operations sequentially on one thread.

 We could write our own code to limit the number of threads to the number of CPU cores, but there's a better way.
-On Friday, we'll hear about C#'s `Parallel` class - it's basically a "thread runner" that handles things like this for us.
-We get to specify how many threads should run in parallel (and we can query the system to determine how many CPU cores we have to do that), and we can even simplify adding all those results to the `Averages` list.
-Stay tuned!
+Another presentation will cover the `ThreadPool`, which lets the .NET framework handle putting various tasks on threads.
+You can specify a number of threads (typically the number of CPU cores or threads in your computer), provide the jobs you want to run at any time, and let .NET handle actually scheduling and executing the tasks on the threads.
+More on this to come!

 In your presentation, please cover: